-The second component of the course is a written research proposal and oral presentation.
+The last components of the course are a written research proposal and an oral presentation.
 The ideas for this proposal will be developed in consultation with the supervisor.
-Students may solicit verbal feedback from their supervisors on drafts of this proposal, but supervisors should not edit these drafts.
-In the case of students intending to graduate with an MSc degree, it is encouraged that this proposal be developed in such a way that it will form the foundation of the students' eventual thesis research.
-However, for direct entry PhD students, or those intending to convert to the PhD stream, it is understood that this proposal might be largely an exercise and may or may not closely conform to their eventual PhD thesis research project.
-The written research proposal is due in March; normally 6 weeks after the last essay.
-It is to be written in the form of a grant proposal and will contain the following sections: 1) Summary with hypothesis and bullet point aims; 2) Background, concluding with restated hypothesis and experimental aims; 3) Detailed experimental aims and approaches, including preliminary data and discussion of expected outcomes and potential caveats; and 4) Significance and future perspectives.
-The maximum length of this document will be 10 double spaced pages (Times Roman, 12 font, 1 inch margins all around; not including figures and references).
-An oral presentation of this proposal will take place in late March.
-The student will give a 20-minute oral presentation structured in the format intended for their Department seminar.
-The presentation will be followed by a question and discussion period of approximately one hour.
+Students may solicit verbal feedback from their supervisors on drafts of this proposal, but supervisors should not directly edit these drafts.
+In the case of students intending to graduate with an MSc degree, it is encouraged that this proposal be developed as the foundation of your eventual thesis research.
+However, for direct entry PhD students, or those intending to convert to the PhD stream, it is understood that this proposal might be largely an exercise and may or may not closely conform to your eventual PhD thesis research project.
+The written research proposal is due March 15th.
+It is to be written in the form of a grant proposal and will have a cover page with proposal title, student name and names of supervisory committee members; and the following sections: 1) One-page summary/abstract with hypothesis and bullet point aims; 2) Background, concluding with restated hypothesis and list of experimental aims; 3) Description of experimental aims and approaches, including preliminary data and discussion of observed or expected outcomes and potential caveats; and 4) Significance and future perspectives.
+The maximum length of this document will be 10 double spaced pages (Times Roman, 12 font, 1 inch margins all around; not including cover page, figures or references).
+An oral presentation of this proposal will take place in late March or early April.
+The student will give a 20-minute presentation, structured in the format intended for their first PATH830 Departmental Research seminar.
+The presentation will be followed by a discussion period of \sim one hour.

-Students will be evaluated on their three essays (20% each), the written research proposal (20%) and on their research proposal presentation/discussion (20%).
+Students will be evaluated on their three essays (20% each), the written research proposal (20%) and their research proposal presentation/discussion (20%).